eimhinr/eimhinr.github.io/eimhin-cv.md

 ### Pascall + Watson • Building Information Model Coordinator • *11/2016 - 07/2018*

 - Responsible for planning, maintaining and enforcing the 'Project Building Information Model Execution Plan' (BEP) for £480M Airport Campus Development Project.
 Implemented BS 1192 standards on the project across multiple parties.
-- Developed and Implemented new technology processes to increase efficacy and accuracy, including: Reduced biweekly design freeze from 72hrs to 8hrs & deliverable set production time from 4hrs to 20 mins
+- Developed and Implemented new technology processes to increase efficacy and accuracy, including: Reduced biweekly design freeze from 72hrs to 8hrs & deliverable set production time from 4hrs to 20 mins.

 ### Watkins Gray International • Building Information Model Manager • *02/2014 - 11/2016*